stojnovsky/clappr-bandwidth-analyzer/README.md

 ### Compatibility

-This working only if video is playing on HTML5 Video Tag and browser support fowling properties on HTML5 Video Tag:
+This working only if video is playing on HTML5 Video Tag and browser support following properties on HTML5 Video Tag:
 * webkitVideoDecodedByteCount
 * webkitDroppedFrameCount
 * webkitDecodedFrameCount